 Facet of Continuous Improvement Processes of Assurance Engagement is one of the three components of Continuous Improvement.
-This process provides assurance to our stakeholders and community that CAPE is meeting the needs of its students and that students are are successful.
-Collecting Data: CAPF engages six main stakeholder groups in the continuous improvement process: students, parents, staff, board, immediate school neighbours, and the greater Medicine Hat community.
-The Board of Directors consists of elected members of the CAPE Society (i.e. parents), at least one elected community member, and an appointed or elected School Council representative.
-Senior and site administrators as well as a teacher representative attend all board meetings.
-The varied board membership results in open, clear communication among stakeholder groups.
+This process provides assurance to our stakeholders and community that CAPE is meeting the needs of its students and that students are successful.
+Collecting Data: CAPE engages six main stakeholder groups in the continuous improvement process: students, parents, staff, board, immediate school neighbours, and the greater Medicine Hat community.
+The Board of Directors consists of elected members of the CAPE Society (i.e.parents), at least one elected community member, and an appointed or elected School Council representative.
+Senior administrators attend all board meetings.
+The varied board membership results in open, clear communication annoug stakeholder groups.
 Varied view points, divergent areas of expertise and experiences, diverse areas of interest and 'passions' come together and enrich conversations.
 Partnership with community and parents is a key component of our program.
-Therefore, input from these two stakeholders is of great importance.
+Therefore, input from these two stakcholders is of great importance.
 For example, community representatives and parents were instrumental in the collaborative work that ultimately resulted in our revised charter 2016, the amendments to our charter 2020, and the successful application for a 15-year charter.
 Analyzing the Data: Analysis of data collected through our engagement of stakeholders is foundational to the development of the Education Plan and the Annual Education Results Report as well as the Budget.
 Planning: CAPE adopted a collaborative decision-making governance model since its inception in 1994 because of the belief that the school, parents, and community working together in support of student learning is the optimal structure to meeting student needs.
 This model, a horizontal model of governance, relies on collaboration and is anchored in CAPE's bylaws, policies, and administrative procedures.
 Student surveys enrich our understanding of the many impactful student learning experiences through projects.
 One example is the grade 9 transition project.
-It had a great positive impact on students and parents comfort with transitioning from CAPE to High School.
-Parent, staff, student, and community inpu
+It had a great positive impact on students and parents confort with transitioning from CAPE to High School.